plebbit/roadmap/README.md

 - [ ] Integrate comment.link for livestreaming (with live thread)
 - [ ] Develop a tool to scrape a subreddit and copy its posts to Plebbit
 - [ ] Fallback to IPFS provider on desktop app when P2P not supported, like on cellular
+- [ ] Subplebbit uptime monitor and alerter
+- [ ] Video/audio player android/android tv client, similar to youtube, to play youtube, soundcloud, rumble, etc links directly, without ads and without visiting the original video site
+- [ ] ENS over IPFS, create a trie of all ENS domains, and resolve the new trie daily using IPNS, to resolve ENS over IPFS, without needing an ETH provider
+- [ ] Configurable search and recommendation RPC, several centralized providers could provide their API and the user can choose which API to use
+- [ ] Substack / patreon / medium like interface, to publish long text and paywalled content